Bachelor of Agriculture: India

 The Bachelor of Science in Agriculture degree in India is typically a 4-year course under credit based semester system.
 The Indian Council of Agricultural Research is the key institute which drafts, renews the syllabus and also runs national institutes and research facilities across the nation.
 State governments are given rights to run Public Agriculture Universities, establish KVKs (Farmer's knowledge centres), Research Stations across the state.
 The curriculum is broad and interdisciplinary, consisting of courses in Agronomy, Basic mathematics, Crop Botany, Agricultural Biotechnology, Agricultural Microbiology, Crop physiology, Horticulture, Plant Pathology, Entomology, Agricultural Economics, Extension education, Genetics and Plant Breeding, Soil Science, Food technology, Nematology, Soil Microbiology, Agricultural Chemistry, Food Microbiology, Organic farming, Precision Agriculture, Animal Husbandry, Environmental Studies, Disaster management & Bio-informatics.

 Like, the Bachelor of Science in Agriculture is considered as a 'professional' degree by Government of India, it has to be distinguished from other science degrees.
 Hence, it is advised to suffix "Honours" after the B.Sc. hence address as B.Sc.
 (Honours) Agriculture.
 However, in recognition to its 4-year duration, the degree holders are given some benefits like receiving higher stipend than BSc holders in DBT supported post graduate courses in Biotechnology.
 For the Gazetted post like Agricultural Officer (Agronomist), the basic educational requirement is B.Sc. in agriculture.

+Graduates of B.Sc.
+Agriculture in India are eligible for a range of central and state government positions.
+Key recruiting bodies include the Indian Council of Agricultural Research (ICAR), NABARD, the Food Corporation of India (FCI), IBPS (for the Agriculture Field Officer post in public sector banks), and state Public Service Commissions for posts such as Agriculture Development Officer (ADO).
+Entry-level salaries for such posts range from approximately ₹35,400 to ₹1,50,000 per month depending on the organisation and examination cleared.